 After streamlining your business operations, the next step is to focus on the very heart of your company – your staff.
-With processes and tech in place to reduce the labor, now is the perfect time to reassess the remaining workload and redefine your team’s organizational structure.
+With processes and tech in place to reduce the labor, now is the perfect time to reassess the remaining workload and redefine your team’s structure.
 And with the right approach to staffing, you can engage employees at their highest potential, attract the best talent, and map a path for sustainable business growth.
 So here are the steps to success:

 Once technology, outsourcing, and process improvements have done their job, the overall workload has shifted and changed.
 Start the recalibration process by reviewing task assignments and your current organizational design with the following questions:

 Now it is time to map out a long-term path for the business and team.
 A mere 14% of advisory firms document a plan for how their organizational structure will need to evolve over time, and only 28% feel their current structure is sufficient to effectively support current and future hiring decisions (1).